 The Pentium® II or Deschutes Processor is the first product to utilize the S.E.C. cartridge technology and Slot 1 connector.
-Unless otherwise noted, any references to "Pentium® II Processor," "Pentium® II or Deschutes Processor/ Slot 1 processor" or "Deschutes Processor sor" will apply to both the Pentium® II Processor desktop processors.
+Unless otherwise noted, any references to "Pentium® II Processor,"

-Figure 1: Pentium® II or Deschutes

-Processor CPU with S.E.
+Figure 1: Pentium[®] II or Deschutes Processor CPU with S.E.C.
+Cartridge

-C. Cartridge